-In this article, we are going to explore the below-mentioned topics related to Ethical Hacking:
+In this Ethical Hacking Tutorial, we are going to explore the below-mentioned topics related to Ethical Hacking:

 Hacking is carried out to gain access to the computer system or related computer network with the loopholes existing & read all the private data or sensitive data existing in it!
 Hacking a system to find the loopholes or weaknesses of the system or network used for computers with legal permissions is called “Ethical Hacking”.

-Ethical hacking cannot be considered as a cybercrime unless the hacker disobeys the rules & does not follow the code of ethics agreement.
-Typically, hacking refers to gaining computer/network access without the permission of the concerned person or organization and lead to an unlawful review of data, theft & file destruction.
+Ethical hacking cannot be considered a cyber crime unless the hacker disobeys the rules & does not follow the code of ethics agreement.
+Typically, hacking refers to gaining computer/network access without the permission of the concerned person or organization and leads to an unlawful review of data, theft & file destruction.
 The entire process violates both federal & state laws.
 At the federal level, the FBI investigates the hacker, and, at the state level, we have different law enforcement for investigating the hacker.
 The precise crime depends on the individual who commits the crime, based on

 Cybercrime is defined as a crime wherein a computer system is used as a tool for committing the offense.
-Cybercrime includes accessing your personal information, confidential data or disabling your device.
-Below mentioned are a few category based cybercrimes.
+Cybercrime includes accessing your personal information, confidential data, or disable your device.
+Below mentioned are a few category-based cybercrimes.

 The legal issues include the personal or confidential information of the firm or organization being revealed by the hacker to the competitor or outsider.
 In such cases, legal actions will be taken on the hacker, if proven guilty.

-An ethical hacker can negatively affect a firm by committing errors at the organization level.
+An ethical hacker can negatively affect a firm by committing errors at the organizational level.
 During this scenario, the company can sue the ethical hacker.
-He/she can be at legal risk if not properly taken care or protection.
+He/she can be at legal risk if not properly taken care of or protected.

 We have different types of Ethical Hackers.
 A few of them are discussed below:

-Script Kiddies - They are the hackers who don’t have much coding skills.
-They usually use tools or predefined codes by the developers and hackers.
+They are hackers who don’t have any coding skills.
+They usually use tools or predefined codes by developers and hackers.
 Their intention is to impress others or friends.
-They do not bother about the nature of the attack and use off the shelves' code for hacking.
+They do not bother about the nature of the attack and use off-the-shelves' code for hacking.
 They often involve mostly in DDoS and DoS attacks.

-Green Hat Hacker - These hackers are very curious to learn.
+These hackers are very curious to learn.
 We consider themselves script kiddies, as the thin line which separates them is the desire of learning.
-These newbies have a full desire to become one of the full-brown hackers.
-You can identify them within hacking communities as they engross the fellow member in the community.
+These newbies have a full desire to become full-brown hackers.
+You can identify them within hacking communities as they engross fellow members of the community.
 We can easily identify one of those by their zeal to learn the latest hacking trades.

-Blue Hat Hacker - These hacker's aim is to take revenge on people who make them angry.
-These are to be considered as script kiddies and their intention will be taking revenge with no desire to learn hacking by using simple attacks like IP overload with packets, which leads to (Dick Operating System) attacks.
+These hacker's aim is to take revenge on people who make them angry.
+These are to be considered as script kiddies and their intention will be taking revenge with no desire to learn hacking by using simple attacks like IP overload with packets, which leads to (Disk Operating System) attacks.
 Blue hat hacker is considered as a script kiddie, who has a revenge nature.

-Red Hat Hacker - These hackers are the same as white hat hackers in performance and ethics.
-They halt black hat hackers in performing their duties.
-There is lot of difference in their operation.
+These hackers are the same as white hat hackers in performance and ethics.
+They halt black hat hackers from performing their duties.
+There is a lot of difference in their operation.
 They will be ruthless when they trade with black hat hackers.
 They think of attacking black hat hackers and take them down completely instead of reporting.
 They implement a pack of attacks on black hat hackers which, in return, leads to whole system recovery.

-Phreaker - These hackers are mostly called as telecommunication hackers.
+These hackers are mostly called telecommunication hackers.
 They are very active in cloning the phone, network mimicry, blue hacking, and other forms of cellular hacks.